As a parent, what is my role, and what can I do to best support my child’s education?

 If you’ve asked yourself these questions, trust us, you’re not alone.
 Many parents of kids with disabilities are asking similar ones right now.
 But how do you find out the answers?
 Let’s start with your child’s school.*

-Keep in Contact with Your Child’s School
+Stay in Contact with Your Child’s School

 For Your Information